-An endowment fund is a kind of investment fund that is held by a non-profit organization, and amounts are withdrawn frequently from the fund in order to meet general as well as specific needs.
-The fund consists of the number of investments made as well as income earned on such investment.
+An endowment fund is a kind of investment fund that a non-profit organization holds, and amounts are frequently withdrawn from the fund to meet general and specific needs.
+The fund consists of the number of investments made and income earned on such investments.

-- In the case of most of the large funds, a part of the principal amount is allowed to be withdrawn after a particular period.
+In the case of most large funds, a part of the principal amount is allowed to be withdrawn after a particular period.
 In such a case, donations remain invested in the fund for a longer time and hence increase the value of the fund.
-The funds are mostly managed by portfolio managersPortfolio ManagersA Portfolio Manager is an executive responsible for making investment decisions & handle investment portfolios for fulfilling the client’s investment-related objectives.
-Also, he/she works towards maximizing the benefits & minimizing the potential risks for clients. .
+Portfolio managers mostly manage portfolio managersPortfolio ManagersA portfolio manager is a financial market expert who strategically designs investment portfolios..

-- The endowment fund is a fund held by non-profit organizationsNon-profit OrganizationsA not-for-profit organization refers to a legal entity that isn't created to generate profits or revenue for its owners but aims at social, educational, religious or public welfare and service.
-Such an organization is tax-exempted and run through donations or any other income it makes. such as hospitals, schools, and so on.
+- The endowment fund is held by non-profit organizationsNon-profit OrganizationsA not-for-profit organization refers to a legal entity that isn't created to generate profits or revenue for its owners but aims at social, educational, religious or public welfare and service.
+Such an organization is tax-exempted and run through donations or any other income it makes. such as hospitals, schools, etc.

 - It is funded by way of donations.
 The donations can either be specific or general.

-- The fund consists of the principal amount as well as the income earned on such principal.
+- The fund consists of the principal amount and the income earned on such principal.

-One may consider the real-life example of Harvard, the University of Texas, Princeton, and Stanford, which held endowment funds of an amount more than $25 million in the year 2017.
+One may consider the real-life example of Harvard, the University of Texas, Princeton, and Stanford, which held endowment funds of more than $25 million in 2017.
 The fund was being criticized since, although such huge amounts were lying in the funds, the tuition fees were increasing.

 #1 – Investment Policy

-It contains policies to investments that can be made by a manager and his expected approach in making such investments.
+It contains policies for investments that can be made by a manager and his expected approach to making such investments.

 #2 – Withdrawal Policy

-This part contains the details as to the amount that is allowed to be withdrawn from the fund and the time interval at which such withdrawals can be made.
+This part contains details on the amount allowed to be withdrawn from the fund and the time interval at which such withdrawals can be made.

 #3 – Usage Policy

-It provides guidelines for purposes for which the fund may be utilized and also aims to ensure that no deviation is made for such purposes.
+It provides guidelines for the fund’s use and aims to ensure that no deviation is made for such purposes.